gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 provided to the protection engine, such as an update to PMTU values based on packet to big ICMP messages.

+## Path selection consideration

+When an Association is multihomed there are multiple paths between Endpoints.
+The selection of the specific path to be used at a certain time belongs to SCTP protocol that will decide according to {{RFC9260}}.
+The Protection Engine shall not influence the path selection algorithm, actually the Protection Engine will not even know what path is being used.

 # Conventions